 She wasted no time getting straight to the point, “My crew and I are intergalactic bounty hunters; our current target is Vaughan of Sola.
 The mission so far is running smoothly, tricky part is, we don’t speak or understand your language, but that’s where you come in.
-Our technician was able to scrounge up the material needed to create a device that allows its user to understand different languages, hence the ear-trans.
-However, even though we are now able to understand each other with the ear-trans, anyone who doesn’t have one won’t be able to understand us.”
+Our technician was able to scrounge up the material needed to create this device that allows us to understand different languages.
+We call it an ear-trans.
+However, even though you and I are now able to understand each other with the ear-trans, anyone who doesn’t have one won’t be able to understand us.”

 There was a pause as she waited for me to process this.

-It was a very compact explanation but I understood it so far.
+It was a very compact explanation but so far I understood it.
 “So what do you need me for?”

-“We know that Vaughan is currently hiding underground, and in order to bring him up to the surface we need you to go back as a slave and challenge the Quwallie.”
+“We know that Vaughan is currently hiding deep underground.
+In order to bring him up to the surface we need you to go back as a slave and challenge the Quwallie.”

 “Challenge the Quwallie!
 Are you insane?
-Do you even know what that is?
-It’s the title of Vaughan’s right-hand man and personal protector.
-He’ll rip me to shreds; I don’t stand a chance with him even if I had a weapon, even if I had a weapon I knew how to use!”
+Do you even know who that is?
+He’s Vaughan’s right-hand man and personal protector.
+He’ll rip me to shreds; I don’t stand a chance with him even if I had a weapon– even if I had a weapon I know how to use!”